sourwood (Oxydendrum arboreum)

 Flowers and fruits.
 Flowers are individually small, drooping, bell-shaped and white.
 They are displayed in one-sided drooping racemes (elongate inflorescences with stalked flowers) clustered in groups of about a half-dozen.
 Bloom time is mid-summer, and they are very conspicuous.

 The fruits are grayish capsules (dry fruits that split open to release their seeds).
-Erect (yes…drooping flowers developing into upright fruits; how cool is that?), they persist in the tree throughout most of the winter.
+Erect (yes…drooping flowers developing into upright fruits; how cool is that?), they persist on the tree throughout most of the winter.
 Shed old fruit clusters on the ground are a common way to discover that you are in the vicinity of sourwood trees.

 In the winter.
 Sourwood twigs are thin, with small round leaf scars that have a single (solitary) bundle scar.